Kariss83/verbose-broccoli/README.md

 ---
 ## Repo that hosts the code for GameZScan app
 ---
-You can see live app @ : gamezscan.gitgudat.com
+You can see live app @ : [GameZScan](https://gamezscan.gitgudat.com)

 ### How to install locally your project
-This app have been designed to be used on mobile mainly, so the best way to navigate in it is to use your favorite web browser inspector and simulate use on mobile.
+This app has been designed to be used on mobile mainly, so the best way to navigate in it is to use your favorite web browser inspector and simulate use on mobile.

 **Prerequisites :**